Skip to content

 Antarctica is a vast ice-covered landmass encircled by the sea.
 During the summer, Antarctica becomes more than twice the size of Europe and sixty-two times the size of the United Kingdom.

-Even though seven global locations claim precise quantities of Antarctica, the continent itself does not contain any countries.
-New Zealand, Australia, France, Norway, the United Kingdom, Chile, and Argentina all claim ownership of some of the icy landmass.
+Even though seven countries claim territory in Antarctica, the continent itself is not a country.
+New Zealand, Australia, France, Norway, the United Kingdom, Chile, and Argentina all claim ownership of some of the icy landmasses.

-In this article, we’re exploring the details that make Antarctica a truly unique area of the world.
+In this article, we’re exploring the details that make Antarctica truly unique.
 Scroll down to read through the blog, or click on one of the highlighted sections below to skip ahead!

 Antarctica’s Physical Geography